jiyorude/telext/README.md

 * Clone with `git clone https://github.com/jiyorude/telext.git`
 * Navigate to the directory from the command line and install all dependencies with `npm i`
 * Run local development server with `npm run dev`
-* Create new production build with `npm run build`
+* Create new production build with `npm next build`
+* This will create a next-optimized build in the `.next folder` and both a static build in the `dist` or `out` folder.

 #### Live Demo
 Click [here](https://telext.vercel.app/) to open a live demo environment containing Telext.